 It is a long-held belief that John the Baptist ministered only in the Jordan River area.
 However, in 1999 James Tabor and Shimon Gibson were conducting an archaeological survey of the area at Kibbutz Tzova, near the town of Ain Karim – the traditional birthplace of John the Baptist.
 They discovered the entrance to a cave, and upon entering, discovered several carvings and paintings on the walls that appeared to be very early Christian markings.
 The two archaeologists decided to conduct a full excavation of the cave.

-It turned out that the cave was not natural, but was hand cut from the rock of the hillside.
+It turned out that the cave was not natural, but was hand-cut from the rock of the hillside.
 Fully excavated, the cave is 80 feet long, 13 feet wide, and originally (when all of the silt was removed) 16 feet high.
 The walls were plastered, indicating that the space was meant for water storage, and indeed, the excavators believe it was first dug in the 9th or 10th centuries B.C. as a cistern.
 At some point in the first century B.C., the cave ceased to be a water storage facility but was still used until the middle of the second century A.D.
 It was reoccupied during the Byzantine period (4th-7th centuries).

 Controversy surrounds the site.
 Gibson and Tabor found very odd remains in the cave.
 The floor was covered with hundreds of intentionally broken pots that were dated from the first to mid-second centuries A.D.
 Another strange aspect of the cave is that the silt that accumulated in the cave during winter floods was not removed over time, but seems to be hard-tamped by foot traffic.
 Within these layers, the archaeologists uncovered stone basins and paving stones arranged in a circle near the entrance.
 Near the bottom of the silt layers, Gibson and Taylor found a carved stone that they interpreted as a vessel for placing the right foot in and having it anointed with oil.
-Near the ceiling of the cave the excavators found images chiseled into the plaster.
-There are several crosses, a head, an upraised arm and a figure.
-The figure was intriguing because it seems to depict someone wearing rough clothing, holding a staff and perhaps a bag, and has something on his head, such as a crown or halo.
+Near the ceiling of the cave, the excavators found images chiseled into the plaster.
+There are several crosses, a head, an upraised arm, and a figure.
+The figure was intriguing because it seems to depict someone wearing rough clothing, holding a staff and perhaps a bag, and having something on his head, such as a crown or halo.
 The inscriptions were created from the fourth through eleventh centuries, although this dating is subjective.

 Gibson and Taylor have interpreted the cave as having something to do with John the Baptist, and associate it with some kind of early baptismal practice.
 They go so far as to suggest that John himself may have used the cave.
-They postulate that initiates came to the cave, performed some cleansing ritual in the circle of pavers, then had their feet anointed on the carved stone.
+They postulate that initiates came to the cave, performed some cleansing ritual in the circle of pavers, and then had their feet anointed on the carved stone.
 Over time, oral tradition preserved the association of John the Baptist with the cave.

 Although the cave is near the traditional hometown of John the Baptist and may display an association with him, Tabor and Gibson’s interpretation has been met with widespread skepticism, even being called “imaginative speculation.”